andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 But what the Munchmuseet lacks in architectural charm it abounds with spectacular works of art.

-With installations spanning 6 of the museum's floors (the others are used for performances, administrative tasks, and a restaurant/bar) visitors can spend a day at the museum and still not see all there is to see within its capacious 500,000 square feet.
+With installations spanning 6 of the museum's 13 floors (the others are used for performances, administrative tasks, and a restaurant/bar) visitors can spend a day at the museum and still not see all there is to see within its capacious 500,000 square feet.

-The first three floors are dedicated to artists other than Munch, whetting our artistic appetites for more floors to come.

 As we wind through the halls of the museum I'm enthralled by the third floor's *The Shape of Freedom* exhibit.
 Norway's largest exhibition of abstract